-The sequel to Legendary’s GODZILLA (2014) will feature King Ghidorah, Mothra, and Rodan in some capacity.
-It is scheduled for a March 22, 2019 release.
+The sequel to Legendary’s GODZILLA (2014) will feature King Ghidorah, Mothra, and Rodan in some capacity, alongside brand new creations.
+It is now scheduled for a May 31st, 2019 tentpole release.
 Only studio-confirmed attributes of G:KOTM will be posted on this page.

 Official Synopsis: The new story follows the heroic efforts of the crypto-zoological agency Monarch as its members face off against a battery of god-sized monsters, including the mighty Godzilla, who collides with Mothra, Rodan, and his ultimate nemesis, the three-headed King Ghidorah.
 When these ancient super-species—thought to be mere myths—rise again, they all vie for supremacy, leaving humanity’s very existence hanging in the balance.